 As the book starts, you are already told about the rationale behind Grails:

 Grails definitely has an ambitious name for being the Holy Grails all application developers have sought so far.
-But more than having mere ambition, Grails fulfills its promises by letting you be more productive than you could have ever thought.
+But more than having mere ambition, Grails fulfills its promises by letting you be more productive than you could have ever thought.and a bit further:

 (Guillaume Laforge)